walkerkehoe/walkerkehoe/content/projects/methalox-engine-1.md

 ![](/images/igniter.png)

 There are many ways to ignite a rocket engine, from pyrotechnics to hypergolic fluids to lasers.
-The main requirement for our igniter was that it had to be capable of reliably restarting the engine, so right from the start this narrowed down our options.
+The main requirement for our igniter was that it had to be capable of reliably restarting the engine, so right from the beginning this narrowed down our options.